 - Hire a pro to inspect your septic system annually.

 - Have your tank pumped every two to three years, depending on use.
 When the tank is pumped, make sure neither of the baffles is damaged.

 - Check occasionally for insect damage, especially in warmer climates.
 Insects can harm electrical elements of the system, such as breaker boxes.

 - Keep careful and detailed maintenance records, together with a sketch showing exactly where your septic tank is located.

 Other types of septic systems tend not to last as long, averaging 20 to 25 years.
 These systems include:

 - Steel, the least desirable choice due to short lifespan and susceptibility to rust.

 - Plastic or fiberglass: a good second choice to an aerobic septic system, as it won't rust and is unlikely to crack.

 Keep Your Non-Aerobic System Aerobic

-Have your soils analyzed.
-A soil scientist will be able to recommend the best place for your leaching system.
-The leaching system in most septic systems is the primary place that oxygen is introduced to the effluvia.
+Have your soil analyzed.
+A soil scientist will be able to recommend the best place for your leaching system, the primary place that oxygen is introduced to the effluvia.
 Gray water leaches out of the system and sludge is left behind.
 Septic sludge generally decomposes very slowly due to low oxygen content and low temperatures.
 Leaching systems are placed relatively close to the surface of sub soils to draw in the most oxygen.
 Pathogens and viruses pass into sub soils to be "treated" by still other forms of bacteria.